 Everyone that lives on planet Earth grows old and most of us grow intellectually during the aging process; even when a formal education system is not present.
 Our intellectual growth is commonly referred to as Intellectual Development and it is made up of three universal components or “Locks” that apply to each of us; Motivation, Education and Training.
 Even though two of the three can be viewed as very similar each is different, unique and depends on one to unlock the other.
 Let’s examine each separately to determine the role that each plays in our learning process.

 The first lock that must be opened when we desire to learn something new is motivation.
 Motivation is defined as the reason or incentive to do something.
 Without motivation most people would not progress through difficult situations or environments.
 It is that personal motivation that gives each individual the initiative to persevere when the level of difficulty begins to mount.
 When motivation is applied to intellectual development, be it positive or negative in nature, it fuels the power needed to drive the student forward.
-In other words, it could be the fear of failing a training evaluation that will surely result in being terminated from your job or the personal drive to finish a course with a great score resulting with a position on the Dean’s list that moves the student across the finish line.
-Motivation comes in many forms but always will be present in one of two forms, either driving us to avoid pain or to increase our pleasure.
-Both are equally as motivating to the individual person who seeks the education and training they are after.
+In other words, it could be the fear of failing a training evaluation that will surely result in being terminated from your job, it could be the wish to better understand what a co-worker is going through or the personal drive to finish a course with a great score resulting with a position on the Dean’s list that moves the student across the finish line.
+Motivation comes in many forms but always will be present in one of three forms, either driving us to avoid pain, to increase our pleasure or for the benefit of those whom we love.
+Each are equally as motivating to the individual person who seeks the education and training they are after.

 The final lock to the intellectual development puzzle is training.
 This component is defined as the process of learning how to apply the education, skills, and abilities toward a job, task or duty.
 Said in another way, training is the process we go through in order to use our education effectively.
 To do so, the important three aspect of effective training must be followed.
 First, the one being trained must be shown how and what to do by someone already proficient in the job or skill.
 Next, they must commonly be observed doing the tasks on their own.
 Finally, a system of monitoring is established to insure appropriate habits are instilled in the one we trained.